New Square, New York: Notable companies located in New Square

-Fraudulent grant controversy
+Fraudulent grant scheme

-Four Hasidic men from New Square – Benjamin Berger, Jacob Elbaum, David Goldstein, and Kalmen Stern – created a non-existent Jewish school and enrolled thousands of students, to receive US$30 million in education grants, subsidies, and loans from the U.S. federal government.
+Four Hasidic men from New Square—Benjamin Berger, Jacob Elbaum, David Goldstein, and Kalmen Stern—created a non-existent Jewish school and enrolled thousands of students, to receive US$30 million in education grants, subsidies, and loans from the U.S. federal government.
 Some of the money were used to enrich themselves, but also to benefit the community institutions.
 The fraud scheme in New Square was tied into larger schemes in other ultra-Orthodox communities in Brooklyn and across the country.
 The men were convicted in 1999.
 In October of that year, all four men received prison sentences ranging from 30 months to 78 months.
 Two other suspects who were indicted left the United States.
 The indictment drew sharp criticism in New Square.
 A statement by village representatives accused authorities of having a vendetta against New Square residents, and acting "in a manner remindful of the Holocaust," during the investigations.

 Hillary Clinton met with New Square-area Hasidic leaders as part of her Senate campaign.
 Michael Duffy and Karen Tumulty of Time Magazine said that "as far as anyone knows, that was a campaign event only; no pardons were mentioned".
 Hillary Clinton attended another session with the men, who wanted to see the four Hasidic leaders released.
-After Hillary Clinton was voted in as a senator, during the morning of December 22, Twersky and an associate visited Bill Clinton in the White House Map Room in Washington, D. C., and asked him to pardon the four men.
+After Hillary Clinton was voted in as a senator, during the morning of December 22, Twersky and an associate visited Bill Clinton in the White House Map Room in Washington, D.C., and asked him to pardon the four men.
 Hillary Clinton attended the meeting; she said that she did not participate in it and did not discuss the meeting with her husband.

 On January 20, 2001, President Clinton commuted the sentences of the men; Berger's sentence became two years, and the other men each had 30 months.
 Federal prosecutors investigated the pardons to see if they were made in exchange for political support.
 A 2001 ABC News article stated that some people wondered whether the pardons occurred as a kind of favor because the Village of New Square had voted overwhelmingly for Hillary Clinton for her first senate term (1359 out of 1369 votes – in contrast to two other Hasidic communities nearby who voted overwhelmingly Republican) – or if the pardons occurred as part of a quid pro quo swap for votes.
 Hillary Clinton said that she was not involved in the pardons, and that her husband pardoned the men out of clemency.
 In 2002 the prosecutors closed the investigation with no action.